 Over the past 10 years, influence marketing in social media has evolved very quickly.
 Just 12% of consumers still believe in traditional advertising.
 Recommendations from friends and experts are now the main source of buyers’ decision.
 Confronted with ad blockers, and the gradual loss of consumer confidence since 2008 – 2009, companies and organizations have had to adopt new channels to reach their customers.

 The Different Roles of Social Media Influencers

-Over the years, the types of influencers, and their specific roles have added to the rhythm of new social platforms.
+Over the years through the evolution of influencer marketing, the types of influencers, and their specific roles have added to the rhythm of new social platforms.
 After the celebrities and corporate ambassadors, niche influencers and micro-influencers from interest communities have emerged.
 The main challenge for marketers was to make a role definition and to identify the right type of influencers according to the brand objectives.

 See my article: Influence 2.0 – The Future of Influence Marketing

 Also highlighted in the study of Traackr/TopRank Marketing, companies and organizations seem to demonstrate a greater maturity in their influence marketing strategy.
 Many are adopting it for themselves.
 Aware that they must build a reputation and credibility to regain the confidence of the population, they invest more in the creation and production of original content and in rely on opinion leaders and micro-influencers for content co-creation.